16 January 2019

-Over five and a half thousand elderly Islanders have had the shingles vaccine since it was introduced in autumn 2016.
-Islanders are eligible during their 70th birthday year – in 2018, it is people born in 1948 who should get the vaccine.
+Over five and a half thousand elderly Islanders have had the shingles vaccine since Jersey introduced it in autumn 2016.